If your 6-month-old is ready to start solid foods, you may be wondering how to do it.

 They may not be able to digest it properly, and it may cause microscopic bleeding into their stool.

 You can give your baby pureed or soft, cooked carrots, but not a big, round, chunk of carrot that they might choke on.
 This is true even if the food is not hard, such as whole grapes.

 Certain types of fish in excess

 Avoid giving your baby certain types of fish that contain higher amounts of mercury more than once a month.
 This includes some forms of tuna and a few others.

 Whitefish, salmon, and light canned tuna are usually safe to give more often.
 Talk to your doctor if you’re unsure of which kinds of fish are safe for your baby.

 Unless there’s a very good reason — sometimes there are medical reasons to do so — it’s best to avoid giving your child juice at this age.

 Even 100 percent natural fruit juice has a lot of sugar in it.
 Excessive sugar intake at this age has been linked to problems later on in life.
-Intake of sugar-sweetened drinks in infancy has been associated with double the risk of obesity at 6 years old.
+Intake of sugar-sweetened drinks in infancy has been associated with double the at 6 years old.